Baby supplies you need

 - Breast pump.

 - Car seat.
-Most hospitals require that this be properly installed before leaving the hospital.
+Most hospitals require the car seat to be properly installed before leaving the hospital.
 If you need help, ask your nurses at the hospital for help with installing it before bringing your baby home.
+(The National Highway and Safety Administration (NHTSA) --

 Wesley SE, Allen E, Bartsch H. Care of the newborn.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 21.